jodhernandezbe/EoL4Chem/README.md

 ## Creating conda virtual environment

-This code was written using Python 3.x, Anaconda 3, and operating system Ubuntu 18.04.
+This code was written using Python 3.x, Anaconda 3 (conda 4.3.14), and operating system Ubuntu 18.04.
 You can create a conda environment called EoL4Chem_env by running the following command after installing [Anaconda](https://www.anaconda.com/) in your computer:

 ```
 conda env create -f environment.yml